abcdesktopio/docs/opsdocs/docs/usecases/4.4/filter-traffic-per-group.md

 That is the reason why we need to use `cilium` as network stack for our cluster, so that we can apply [CiliumNetworkPolicies](https://docs.cilium.io/en/stable/network/kubernetes/policy/#ciliumnetworkpolicy).
 Those are very similar to the standard network policies but provides fuctionalites that are not yet supported, like DNS based rules.

 !!! warning
-    It is important to keep in mind that `CiliumNetworkPolicies` operates on a whitelist basis, that means that once an egress rule is applied, everything that is not clearly indicate as authorized is forbidden.
+    It is important to keep in mind that `CiliumNetworkPolicies` operates on a whitelist basis.
+That means that once an egress rule is applied, everything that is not clearly indicate as authorized is forbidden.

 In our example, we will allow users from the `shipcrew` group to access `Facebook`, and users from the `adminstaff` group to access `Youtube`.